Xu Xiaodong: Challenge on fraudulent martial arts masters

-Xu was sued in 2019 for calling tai chi Grandmaster Chen Xiaowang a fraud, and the Chinese court ordered him to pay Chen approximately US$60,000 in damages and to apologize for seven consecutive days on social media.
-Additionally, his credit rating was lowered to the point where he could not rent, own property, stay in certain hotels, travel on high speed rail, or buy plane tickets.
+Xu was sued for defamation in 2019 for calling tai chi Grandmaster Chen Xiaowang a fraud, and the Chinese court ordered him to pay Chen approximately US$60,000 in damages and to apologize for seven consecutive days on social media.
+After refusing to do this, his credit rating was lowered to the point where he could not rent, own property, stay in certain hotels, travel on high speed rail, or buy plane tickets.
 The restrictions were lifted after he paid US$40,000 in both legal fees and the cost of placing the apology.

 In May 2019, Xu defeated another martial artist, but was only able to do so wearing clown makeup to hide his face and by fighting under a pseudonym.
 It took him 36 hours to reach the fight location due to his low credit score, and Chinese search engines reportedly had stopped listing him.
 Later that year, Xu had to wear Peking Opera face paint and cover his back tattoo during his match with Japanese kickboxer Yuichiro Nagashima so that the fight which took place in Thailand could stream in China.
 The fight was hosted under kickboxing rules in the first round and mixed martial arts in the second, and saw Xiaodong eventually winning by TKO by ground and pound in the second round.

 By defeating Nagashima, Xu believed that he could pressure kung fu fighter Yi Long, whom Xu had claimed has rigged competitions, to face him in a match.
 Yi Long had previously criticized Xu for his attitude and claimed that Xu himself is in fact a fraud.

 In November 2019, an Iron Palm master threatened to break Xu's arm in a fight, but apologized and backed down after Xu accepted and suggested putting 200,000 yuan on the outcome.

 In July 2020, the Chinese Wushu Association urged practitioners to refrain from calling themselves "master".
 This was interpreted by Bloody Elbow (MMA news site) and Radii China as being in response to Xu's complaints about "kung fu fakery".
 In November, Xiaodong defeated Chen Yong, a tai chi master who had challenged him in 2018, in only 10 seconds.